Go Back Up

 Providing employee benefits, such as medical care coverage, helps you attract and retain employees.
 If you're struggling to retain workers, offering a health benefit is a great place to start.

-Benefits can also make your job postings stand out, helping you attract top talent.
-Our Employee Benefits Survey Report found 82% of employees said the benefits package an employer offers is an important factor in whether or not they accept a job with an organization.
+Our 2022 Employee Benefits Survey Report found that 87% of employees value health benefits such as health insurance.
+Additionally, 82% of employees said the benefits package an employer offers is an important factor in whether or not they accept a job with an organization.

 Health benefits can also increase employee morale and reduce absenteeism, as your employees will be healthier.